 In 1873, the explorer Verney Lovett Cameron was sent to Central Africa by the Geographical Society of London to go in search of the famous Scottish traveler Davide Livingstone, who had been missing information for two years.

-According to Abbreviationfinder, the expedition left Bagamoyo on March 18, 1873; on August 4 he arrived in Unyamyembe and here he met the convoy carrying the body of Livingstone.
+According to Abbreviationfinder, an acronym site which also features history of Cameroon, the expedition left Bagamoyo on March 18, 1873; on August 4 he arrived in Unyamyembe and here he met the convoy carrying the body of Livingstone.

 But the Europeans’ real knowledge of the territory of Cameroon began in 1884.
 In that year the German explorer Gustavo Nachtigal entered into a treaty with King Bell and some indigenous chiefs, following which Cameroon became a German colony.